 If another processor in the system wishes to modify/write the data block that has been modified.
 It sends a request to the current owner.
 The current owner sends the data and control over the block to the requesting processor.

 Now, the requesting processor is the owner.
 It modifies the data block and also services the other processor’s request for the data block.
 Here the modified data block is not updated in the main memory.
 Since only the owner is authorized to modify the data block.

 In the multiprocessor environment, all the processors are connected to memory modules via a single bus.
 The transaction between the processors and the memory module i.e. read, write, invalidate request for the data block occurs via bus.

-If we implement the cache controller to every processor’s cache in the system, it will snoop all the transaction over the bus and perform the appropriate action.
-So, we can say that the Snoopy protocol is the hardware solution to cache coherence problem.
+If we implement the cache controller to every processor’s cache in the system, it will snoop all the transactions over the bus and perform the appropriate action.
+So, we can say that the Snoopy protocol is the hardware solution to the cache coherence problem.

-It is used for small multiprocessor environment as the large shared-memory multiprocessors are connected via the interconnection network.
+It is used for small multiprocessor environments as the large shared-memory multiprocessors are connected via the interconnection network.